skat9234/C-Projects/README.md

  - Copy the repository url to the text field
  - Choose where you want to save the folder
  - Click "Clone"!

+ # Individual File
+ - Go to the required folder
+ - Copy code